 Small-scale exhibition of photographs

-Until the end of March 2021
+on display until the end of March 2021

 Unique structures from the prehistoric era